lx865712528/LoginEveryday/README.md

 ###2.
 Install driver

-####Optional 1. move file `phantomjs.exe` to path: `%python_path%/Script` and make sure the path is inside environment variable `"PATH"`
+####Option 1.
-Or you can download it yourself in `http://phantomjs.org/download.html`
+move file `phantomjs.exe` to path: `%python_path%/Script` and make sure the path is inside environment variable `"PATH"`, or you can download it yourself in `http://phantomjs.org/download.html`

-####Option 2. move file `chromedriver.exe` to path: `%python_path%/Script` and make sure the path is inside environment variable `"PATH"`
+####Option 2.
-Or you can download it yourself in `https://sites.google.com/a/chromium.org/chromedriver/downloads`
+move file `chromedriver.exe` to path: `%python_path%/Script` and make sure the path is inside environment variable `"PATH"`, or you can download it yourself in `https://sites.google.com/a/chromium.org/chromedriver/downloads`

 *Strongly recommand you to choose Option 2*